aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/match-all-non-blank-cells-in-the-list/_index.md

 weight: 100
 ---

+**Overview**
+The *Match all non‑blank cells* operation applies an AutoFilter to a worksheet and returns only the rows where the specified column contains data, ignoring empty cells.
+This is useful for cleaning data sets, generating reports, or preparing data for further analysis.

+**Prerequisites**
+- A valid JWT token for Aspose.Cells Cloud authentication.
+- The workbook must be uploaded to Aspose Cloud storage.
+- You need the file name, worksheet name, and the zero‑based column index (`fieldIndex`) you wish to filter.

 ## REST API

 This REST API matches all non‑blank cells in the AutoFilter list on an Excel worksheet.